Late Frost Pockets in April Before You Plant Westchester and Greenwich

 - Share party dates and frost history when you ask for a planting proposal.

-Late frost is less about the zip code on the news and more about the air path across your exact lot.
+Late frost is less about the forecast for the county and more about the air path across your exact lot.
 Respect the pockets, adjust mulch and water thoughtfully, and sequence annual color with calendars instead of impulses.
 Bellantoni Landscape has served Westchester and Greenwich since 1963, so we are used to pairing honest microclimate talk with crews who can execute the tidy version of your plan.
+Call with your town name, a labeled photo of the pocket beds, and the date of your first big outdoor weekend so we can back the schedule up from that day.

 Plan Beds With Local Eyes